mlubinsky/mlubinsky.github.com/Flask/README.md

 you can create a background thread that runs alongside the Flask server.
 This thread will periodically print the timestamp to the console, signaling that the server is still active.

-Here’s how to do it:

-python
-Copy code
 from flask import Flask
 import threading
 import time